jsharples777/fitness-tracker/README.md

 `MQ_INTERVAL` - Milliseconds between queue persistence (default `10000` - 10 seconds)

-`QL_SCHEMA` - configuration file for the QL API (default `./config/schema.ql`)

 `SM_EXPIRY_CHAT` - number of minutes to keep a chat room persisted with no activity (default `43200` - 30 days)

 `SM_EXPIRY_SCORESHEET` - number of minutes to keep a score sheet room persisted with no activity (default `60`)

-`URL_FindById` - URL for the BoardGameGeek.com XML2 API call for finding the details of a board game

-`URL_Search` - URL for the BoardGameGeek.com XML2 API call to search for board games by name

 `VIEW_RELATIVE_PATH` - location of the handlebars files in production, should be set to `/../../`

 # User Story

 ```
-As a USER I want to be able to search for a board game by name, including partial matches
+As a USER I want to be able to keep track of my workouts, and once logged into the site
-THEN I can choose to save the displayed board game details into the browser storage
+THEN I can choose to view my previous workouts and/or add exercises to my new (current) workout
-As a USER I want to be able to create a score sheet for a board game in my collection
+As a USER I want to be able to create exercises types that I will add/update/delete to/from workouts
-THEN I want to save the scoresheet, along with player names and scores and the date played, against the board game
-As a USER I want to be able to review the scores for a given board game and delete those if I so choose
+THEN I want to be able to copy those exercises into the current workout via multiple easy to use means

-As a USER if I choose to register with the site
+As a USER I want to be able to review a 7 workout summary to track my progress, displayed graphically
-THEN previously browser stored board games and their scoresheets are loaded into my user account

 As a USER I want to be able to find other users of the site
 THEN I can save users as Favourites or, for privacy reasons, save a user to a Blocked
 THEN I want to be notified if a Favourite user logins/out to the site
 As a USER I want to be able to chat with another user, creating a chat conversation with that user
 THEN I can close the chat room if I so choose
 THEN I can also add another user, creating a group chat, by dragging them into the chat from the User Search
-As a USER I want to be able to start a scoresheet for a boardgame and invite other users to join in
-THEN the other users may accept/decline that invitation, and if accept, we can all modify the values on the scoresheet
-WITH those values shown on each of our views, with a Start/Stop timer we can use to track game played time
-As a USER if I receive an invitation to a scoresheet from a non-Blocked user, I want the option to decline
-OR if I am already in a scoresheet, don't interrupt me
 As a USER if I log off the site for a time, when I log back in, I want to receive any messages
 FROM non-Blocked users when I log back in, with notifications telling me what I have waiting to review
 ```